OpenElements/java-logger-benchmark/README.md

 ## How to run the benchmark?

 The project is based on Maven and the [Maven Wrapper](https://maven.apache.org/wrapper/) is included.
+The benchmark module uses the [jmh-maven-plugin](https://github.com/metlos/jmh-maven-plugin) that automatically execute all benchmarks in the `test` phase of Maven.
 To run the benchmark, simply execute the following
 command:

 ```